Splitting up marital assets?

-Divorce settlements involve many decisions, including "Who gets the house".
-There are generally two options when it comes to real estate - it can be sold and the proceeds divvied up, or one party can "buy out" the other.
+Finalizing a divorce involves many decisions, including "Who gets the house".
+There are generally two options when it comes to common real estate - it can be put up for sale and the proceeds divided, or one party can "buy out" the other.
 In either case, one or both parties should order an appraisal of the residence.

-Contact us Fisher Appraisal Services is at your service if you need an appraisal for the purposes of a divorce or other allocation of assets.
+Contact us Fisher Appraisal Services can assist if you need an appraisal related to a divorce or other division of assets.

-An appraisal for the purpose of assent division needs a well-established, authoritative report that will hold up during a trial.
+A divorce appraisal must have a well-supported, expert document that can be supported to a judge.
 When you order an appraisal from Fisher Appraisal Services, you are assured the best in service with courtesy and well-supported conclusions.
-Handling the sensitive needs of a divorce situation is frequent territory for us.
+Taking into account the particular challenges of a divorce situation is frequent territory for us.

-As an attorney handling a divorce, your case's material facts typically needs an appraisal to ascertain fair market value for the residential real estate involved.
-A lot of the time the divorce date can be different from the date you ordered the appraisal.
-We're comfortable with the procedures and what it means to do a retroactive appraisal that has an effective date and Fair Market Value conclusion matching the date of divorce.
-For each divorce appraisal we handle we understand that they require prudence delicately.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, ensuring the utmost discretion.
+As a lawyer dealing with a divorce, your case's research regularly necessitates an appraisal to determine fair market value for the residential real estate involved.
+A lot of the time the divorce date can be different from the date you purchased the appraisal.
+We're accustomed to the methods and what's necessary to perform a retroactive appraisal with an effective date and Fair Market Value opinion that matches the date of divorce.
+For each divorce appraisal we handle we keep in mind that they need to be handled delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, resulting in the utmost discretion.